davidthurman/plex-request/readme.md

 - Clone the repo.
 - Run 'composer install' to add the needed dependencies.
 - Create another copy of .env.example and name it .env.
-- You will need to enter a passphrase in your .env file for user registration.
+- In .env, fill in the values for your environment.
+PASS_PHRASE is what what need to be entered during registration to make an account.
 - 'php artisan key:generate' to create your application's key and insert it automatically into your .env file.
 - cd into the project dir on your local machine, run 'vagrant up', and let the box provision.
 - Once the box is up and running, 'vagrant ssh' into the box, 'cd /var/www' and run 'php artisan migrate' to create the necessary tables.